common-fate/docs-archive/docs/approvals/sso/azure.md

   File
 ```

-You will see something like this, follow the [next section](#setting-up-saml-sso) to get the XML Metadata required for this step.
+You will see something like this, follow the [next section](#setting-up-saml-sso) to get the XML metadata required for this step.

 ```
 ?
 Metadata URL